Sliding Scale of Gender Inequality

 - Before The Spy Who Loved Me, James Bond movies were like this, at best.
 Bond was a jerk at best, a chauvinist at worst.
 (Of course, that said more about the time period than it did for him.

 - Most Super Mario Bros. games, with Peach as a perfect Damsel in Distress.
 However, Super Princess Peach is an inversion.
+Also, never forget though that the same 1980s and even the same company (Nintendo) brought us Samus Is a Girl.

 - Final Fantasy I, though considering the party members aren't defined as male other than (limited) visual clues, you could cast them as females.
 The game still only features two named female characters, one is a Damsel in Distress, the other a blind witch.